ljpatrick/marxpaint/magic/docs/en/README.txt

            * char * get_description(magic_api * api, int which, int mode)
              This should return a string containing the description of how to use a particular magic tool.
-This will appear as a help tip, explained by Tux the Penguin, within Tux Paint.
+This will appear as a help tip, explained by Marx the Penguin, within Marx Paint.

-             Tux Paint will free() the string upon exit, so you should wrap it in a C strdup() call.
+             Marx Paint will free() the string upon exit, so you should wrap it in a C strdup() call.

              Note: For each Magic tool your plugin claims to contain